Burning-Panda/breviago/README.md

-# Acronyms System API
+# Brevido

-Acronyms System is a web API designed to handle a personal easily searchable list of acronyms that can be shared with others.
+Brevido is a web API designed to handle a personal easily searchable list of acronyms that can be shared with others.
 This API provides endpoints to create, read, update, and delete acronyms, as well as a admin panel to manage user and organization data.
 It is built exclusively as an API service to support seamless integration with front-end applications or other services.

+## Philosophy

+Brevido is designed to be a simple, easy-to-use, and secure acronym management system.

 ## Overview

-The Acronyms System API serves as a centralized service to:
+The Brevido API serves as a centralized service to:
 - Store and manage acronyms.
 - Associate acronyms with users and organizations.
 - Provide secure, authenticated access to data.